2026-05-11 — Lunar Lake support, two-pass CPU detection, BootNext defensive, engineering polish

-UnderVolter is now available as a native UEFI application for Intel Core processors spanning 2nd through 14th generation (Sandy Bridge to Raptor Lake).
+UnderVolter is now available as a native UEFI application for Intel Core processors spanning 2nd through 15th generation (Sandy Bridge to Arrow Lake / Core Ultra).
 Supports voltage offset programming, power limit configuration, turbo ratio adjustments, and V/F curve overrides.
 Runs directly from UEFI firmware — no operating system required.
 Configuration via

 UnderVolter.iniwith per-architecture profiles and safe default values.